William Bolcom: Songs of Innocence and of Experience

-At the age of seventeen, Bolcom wanted to set the complete poems of Songs of Innocence and of Experience by William Blake to music.
-As he comprehended the huge diversity of the artistic ideas and the technical styles presented in the poems, he realized that he needed more musical vocabulary of different styles in order to complete his music.
-This realization also bolstered his ideas that genres of music should not be placed in a hierarchy and that there was no distinction between "serious" music and "popular" music.
+At age 17, Bolcom wanted to set the complete Songs of Innocence and of Experience to music.
+As he comprehended the poems' diversity of artistic ideas and technical styles, he realized that he needed more musical vocabulary of different styles to do so.
+This realization also bolstered his idea that genres of music should not be placed in a hierarchy and that there is no distinction between "serious" and "popular" music.